This programme gives you sound knowledge of mathematics and how to use mathematics as a tool in areas as computer science, economy and engineering.

 During the third and last year you choose between deeper studies in an application field of your interest or more advances courses in mathematics.
 The education is finished with a degree project of 15 credits.

 The programme prepares for master studies in mathematics and adjacent fields.
-It is possible to study it entirely in English.

 Fields where mathematicians are in demand are for example information security, engineering problems in the manufacturing industry, actuarial mathematics, design of experiments and statistical studies.
 Deep knowledge of mathematics together with skills in programming makes you attractive in the labor market.
 It is easier to move from math towards the applications than vice versa.
 Continued studies after the BSc will improve your possibilities in the labor market.